charliekid/VideoGameStore/README.md

 Use the agile process to research, develop, deploy, and present a full stack webstore.
 This is intended to give students the experience of designing and deploying a website while researching and learning new information.
 In addition,it gives students an opportunity to develop proficiency with the technology of their choicewhich will hopefully instill a sense of pride and accomplishment... wait...

 ## Project Description
 For this project teams of 3-4 students will design and implement a webstore using modern web frameworks.
-This will require the development of a Representational state transfer(REST) Application Programming Interface (API), a constant integration, constant development (CICD) pipeline, and a persistence layer.
-The website should be deployed to a Platform as a Service (PaaS) such as Herokuor Google App Engine.
+This will require the development of a Representational State Transfer (REST) Application Programming Interface (API), a constant integration, constant development (CICD) pipeline, and a persistence layer.
+The website should be deployed to a Platform as a Service (PaaS) such as Heroku or Google App Engine.

 ## Project Board
 [Web Store Project Board](https://github.com/users/dignacio0815/projects/1)